Repetitive behaviour and dementia

 - Agitation including restlessness

-- You are here: Repetitive behaviour
+- You are here: Repetitive behaviour and dementia

 - Shouting and screaming